rolldown/rolldown/CONTRIBUTING.md/testing.md

 ## Node Testing

+### Rolldown Testing

+The rolldown testing is located at `packages/node/test`.
+It is used to test rolldown exported node api, also including options.
+If you add a options from rollup, please make sure corresponding test case for it.

 ### Rollup Testing

 Tests cases are stored in `/rollup`, which is a git submodule of `rolldown`.
 So you need to run `just update` to initialize the submodule before running these tests.